-Paros is the second largest island of the Cyclades island complex and it is situated in the heart of the island cluster in the center of the Aegean Sea, west of Naxos and east of Antiparos.
+Paros is the second largest island of the Cyclades island complex and it is situated in the heart of the island cluster, in the center of the Aegean Sea, west of Naxos and east of Antiparos.
 The picturesque island of Paros is considered to be one of the most charming islands of Greece as well as the cultural hub of the Cyclades.
 Its name derives from Paros, the first settler of the island and leader of the Arcadians.

 The ancient quarries of Parian marble are situated in Marathi, a small village located in the center of the island.
 Northwest of Parikia, travelers will encounter the Delion sanctuary, a place of worship of the God Apollo.
 The sanctuary of Asklipios, the God of Medicine, as well as the church of Agios Konstantinos with the post-Byzantine icons are also worth visiting.

 Naoussa is situated in the Northern part of Paros and it is considered one of the most picturesque and beautiful fishing villages of the entire insular complex of the Cyclades.
-The village is build amphitheatrically around the port in a tangle of narrow cobbled streets, lined by whitewashed houses, arches and churches.
+The village is built amphitheatrically around the port in a tangle of narrow cobbled streets, lined by whitewashed houses, arches and churches.
 Visitors can enjoy some Parian delicacies with ouzo by the sea at some of the picturesque little taverns or take a stroll to the Venetian Castle or the beautiful church of Agios Nikolaos.
-Kolimbithres, one of the most popular beaches of the island, is situated in the large bay of Naoussa and it is well known for its turquoise waters and its unique rock formations.
+Kolimbithres, one of the most popular beaches of the island, is situated in the large bay of Naoussa and it is well known for its unique rock formations.

 The island of Paros is filled with picturesque churches and monasteries such as the Monastery of Loggovardas strictly forbidden to women and known for its splendid hagiographies and icons and the Monastery of the Christ of the forest strictly forbidden to men which is located about 7 km South of Parikia.